fredgrott/MyGithubProfile/README.md

 libraries that refer to views, fragments , activities and widgets but have to use Rxjava style things that have wrapped certain things for full RxJava usage.

+Real professional mobile application developers code audit the potential libraries they want to use and yes even when the library is from a trusted source like Google.
+Its one of the tools we have in determining an excellent android developer from a lack-luster average android developer.